 There’s a huge tectonic force that is in the basalts, and that force causes fractures at a 45-degree angle to the force.
 The whole area in the BWIP site was fractured by these small fractures, due to the rocks giving way and causing breakage, a pathway, a water pathway.
 Some of them were bigger than others, but the whole area was riddled.
 Right where they wanted to put the repository was riddled with these vertical fractures, way down.

-Karen: What you were discovering had a potential to stop the whole mission, is that correct?
+Steele: What you were discovering had a potential to stop the whole mission, is that correct?

 Cook: Yes.
 I knew exactly that information that I needed to collect to show that this system wouldn’t work.
 The issue was getting the data, which I felt was available, including the iodine data.

-Karen: Some of it was in a classified section of the Battelle library that wasn’t classified, is that correct?
+Steele: Some of it was in a classified section of the Battelle library that wasn’t classified, is that correct?

 Cook: I started talking.
 After I talked to Verne Johnson coming back, I started working on this in January, I think it was, of 1985.
 I probably talked up until the middle of February or the end of January to probably 30 different people, just asking them the question, “Hey, what about iodine-129 monitoring, and why isn’t there data in the plumes for this plume and that plume on iodine-129?”